winfred2027/PointPatchMix/README.md

 ```

 # Datasets
-We conduct extensive experiments on both synthetic and real-world datasets in point cloud shape classification to evaluate the effectiveness of PointPatchMix, i.e., ModelNet40 (2015) and ScanObjetNN (2019).
-Please download the datasets from [DATASET.md in Point-MAE].
+We conduct extensive experiments on both synthetic and real-world datasets in point cloud shape classification to evaluate the effectiveness of PointPatchMix, i.e., ModelNet40 and ScanObjetNN.

+Please download the datasets from [DATASET.md in Point-MAE](https://github.com/Pang-Yatian/Point-MAE/blob/main/DATASET.md).

 Then, we adopt Point-MAE as our teacher model to generate the patch token scores and save the scores offline to improve training efficiency.

 # Experiments
 Train Point-MAE on ModelNet40, run: